 The Internet of Things and How It Affects You

 Businesses also stand to benefit immensely from the IoT.
-Medical institutions will be better equipped to keep track of inventory and equipment.
-Meters and sensors used in manufacturing will help to reduce waste and increase energy efficiency.
-Employees will be able to program their smartphones like remote controls, that affect virtually every aspect of their lives, and this will positively affect workplace productivity overall.
+Medical institutions are better equipped to keep track of inventory and equipment.
+With help from IoT, healthcare organizations are able to streamline their processes and optimize their workflow.
+Meters and sensors used in manufacturing can assist in waste reduction and increase energy efficiency.

 The Potential Drawbacks of the IoT

-While the Internet of Things may sound conducive to a utopic way of life at this point, the potential for problems certainly exists.
-One of the top anticipated disadvantages of living in an increasingly connected world is a much higher chance of data invasion.
-In a time when more companies and government agencies than ever have proven vulnerable to hackers, invasion of privacy is a big concern for businesses and consumers.
-The more connected we are, the greater is our risk of having our personal and work information leaked to those with nefarious intentions.
-If your home is filled with smart devices, you may be more likely to be the victim of identity theft, or even a home invasion.
-Businesses could be more vulnerable to fraudulent practices and security breaches as well.
+While IoT suggests a utopic way of life, it carries with it the potential for new problems and unanticipated risks.
+One of the top disadvantages of living in an increasingly connected world is a much higher chance of data invasion.
+In a time when more companies and government agencies have proven vulnerable to hackers, invasion of privacy is a major concern for businesses and consumers.
+The more connected we become, the greater the risk is of having our personal and work information leaked to those with nefarious intentions.
+If your home is filled with smart devices, you may be more likely to be the victim of identity theft or even a home invasion.
+Businesses also could be more vulnerable to fraudulent practices and security breaches as well.

-The Internet of Things will undoubtedly continue to evolve.
-People are already coming to rely on the convenience that connectivity between technology and objects affords.
-However, both individuals and businesses will need to defend themselves against the security issues that accompany technological convenience.
-After all, it comes with the new territory.
+IoT will undoubtedly continue to evolve and surprise us with the things it can do, as people are already coming to rely on the conveniences that connectivity between technology and objects affords them.
+However, individuals and businesses will need to step up their defenses against the security issues that accompany technological convenience.
+After all, it’s a brave new world out there and the territory ahead is largely unpaved.